denten-papers/harcourt-exposed/intro.md

 intellectual tradition could fill the critical void left in liberal thought by the decline of communism.

-Finally, Harcourt's book makes it impossible not to feel complicit in the system by which countless small voluntary transactions, in aggregate, bring the expository society into existence.
+Finally, Harcourt's book makes it impossible not to feel personally complicit in the system by which countless small voluntary transactions, in aggregate, bring the expository society into existence.
 "Our desires and our passions have enslaved us," Harcourt writes.
 The emotional affirmation that accompanies exuberant social networking brings with it the very structures of surveillance and control that are used widely by law enforcement and national security agencies.
 As a community of readers and writers that value intellectual